iremulusal/DSA210-TERM-PROJECT/README.md

   Explore whether factors such as protein intake and exercise have synergistic effects on reducing body fat.

 - **Can targeted adjustments lead to measurable improvements?**
-  Evaluate if improvements in specific areas—like increased protein, better sleep, or extended exercise time—result in greater fat loss and weight reduction.
+  Evaluate if improvements in specific areas like increased protein, better sleep, or extended exercise time result in greater fat loss and weight reduction.

 - **What actionable insights can guide sustainable weight management?**
-  Translate statistical findings into practical, long-term strategies for effective weight and fat reduction.
+  Translate statistical findings into practical, long term strategies for effective weight and fat reduction.

 By addressing these questions, the project will not only enhance our understanding of how daily habits shape physical outcomes but also provide a scalable framework for making informed, sustainable lifestyle changes.